 Line of Businesses (LOBs), business units, functions, or departments are buying and managing software without including nor informing IT.

-In fact, Zylo’s 2019 State of Enterprise SaaS Management reports that more than 50% of all SaaS inventory quantity occurs via employee expense transactions, which can live outside the purview of IT and Procurement.
+In fact, Zylo’s 2022 SaaS Management Index reports that more than 18% of all SaaS inventory quantity occurs via employee expense transactions, which can live outside the purview of IT and Procurement.

 As LOB leaders are very rarely trained IT managers, SaaS is rampantly mismanaged within an enterprise.
 As a result, enterprises are experiencing serious consequences, from security breaches to forgotten automatic renewals.

 To combat this mismanagement, first and foremost, IT leaders must prioritize the discovery of all applications across the enterprise.
 Then, by capturing the utilization data of each application, IT and Procurement can unlock opportunities for cost containment, risk mitigation, and enterprise-wide value.

 In this report, you will find three key insights through which IT can drive value throughout the software investment (with careful SaaS license measurement and management).

 According to Zylo data, 40% of software licenses are wasted and unused within the enterprise, highlighting that SaaS buyers’ first mistake is often to buy too many licenses.
 When buying on-prem software, buying up to 10% more licenses than expected was a way to safeguard against the insurmountable fees following a software audit.

 However, today, over-provisioning licenses is not as detrimental to an organization as under-provisioning.
 In fact, under the new SaaS licensing buying model, over-provisioning is impossible.
 Each license is attached to a cloud-based account that guarantees an enterprise can’t provision more licenses than purchased.